calabiyau19/calabiyau19.github.io/_posts/2025-08-28-Git-Commands-Reference.md

 title: "Git Command Reference Sheet"
 draft: false
 date:  2025-08-28
-description: Most used Git commands to help maintain and update your GitHub repo hosted.
+description: Most used Git commands to help maintain and update your GitHub repo.
 Git tracks changes not files.
 Most operations are reversible if you understand the process
 ---